Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Interactions in super-moir e 2D materials

 where $\mathbf R_{ij} = (\mathbf r_i + \mathbf r_j)/2$ is the location of the bond, $u_{ij}$ is the vector linking sites $i$ and $j$, and $\Omega$ parametrizes the frequency of the buckling.
 The previous modulation gives rise to a direction-dependent modulation of the hopping of wavevector $\Omega$.
 The previous buckling modulation gives rise to pseudo-Landau levels due to the emergence of a non-uniform artificial gauge field.
 The pseudo-Landau levels get localized in an emergent honeycomb lattice structure due to the modulation of the gauge field.
 In the presence of interactions, those localized modes give rise to a correlated state.

-We will study two cases where super-moire physics emerges in this system.
+We will study two cases where super-moir\'e physics emerges in this system.
 First, we will consider the case where two different bucklings at different length scales emerge, with relative frequencies $\Omega_M$ and $\Omega_{SM}$ and strengths $\delta_M$ and $\delta_{SM}$.
 Afterwards, we will consider an interface between two buckling modulations.